Asif032000/demojenkins/README.md

 # demojenkins
+You can also refer this article : https://www.linkedin.com/pulse/devops-ci-using-jenkins-asif-habib/

 I am going to create a real world environment , where multiple developers work together to create a real world product.
 For simplicity we 're taking here a website as a product.